First Line Therapy™ and Weightloss

 Be The Healthiest You Can Be

 We are very pleased to provide the First Line Therapy (FLT) Program, a comprehensive program that can help you address unwanted weight gain and lifestyle related health complaints.
-It has been clinically studied to be effective and has been published in numerous medical jourals (studies cited below).
+It's methods have been clinically studied and published in numerous medical journals (studies cited below).
 Leading health organizations now recommend therapeutic lifestyle change and lifestyle medicine as the "first line of therapy" for treating and reducing the risk of common conditions such as obesity, PCOS, high cholesterol, hypertension, metabolic syndrome, type 2 diabetes, cardiovascular disease, chronic pain, inflammatory conditions and accelerated aging.

 Lifestyle choices are also the key to addressing other health concerns and symptoms, such as: